ks982579/ksulldev-astro/src/pages/notes/data-science/select-math-techniques.md

 Basically, the flow of this section is the same order as the learning objectives.
 It's noted that there we separate time-series data because it is both common and requires additional considerations.

+## Feature Extraction

+**Feature extraction** is achieved by reducing the dimensions to the ones that significantly contribute to the features of interest.
+It assumes that data approximately lie on a lower dimensional space.
+This is achieved by methods such as _convolution_, _radial transforms_, _integral transforms_, or _principal components analysis_.

+We want to isolate important characteristics.
+Linear regression is simple feature extraction.
+A reduction from $R^3$ to $R^1$, that is a reduction of 3 dimensional data, will be included in the last session.

 ## 5.1 - Principal Component Analysis

 Input data usually include correlated variables, either redundant or irrelevant.
 If the correlation is high but not 100%, then there is still some amount of independent information within each variable.
 However, the juice isn't worth the squeeze, it place more burden on the prediction models than what they are worth.